hongbo-yao/BayesMTGDS/README.md

 If this helps you, a citation to our paper is appreciated.

-### Authors
+### Contact

-- Hongbo Yao, Central South University, Email: yaohongbo@csu.edu.cn, https://www.researchgate.net/profile/Hongbo-Yao-2
+- Hongbo Yao, Email: hongbo.yao@outlook.com, https://www.researchgate.net/profile/Hongbo-Yao-2

-- Zhengyong Ren, Central South University, Email: renzhengyong@csu.edu.cn

 ### Usage
 Install MPI and type 'make' to compile the source code.
 Then please see /examples for details.